 Three thousand pounds of candy, all kinds and grades, in one and two pound boxes from 50 cents to \$1 per pound.
 Fresh chocolate creams at \$1 per pound.
-Also a full line of the choicest imported and domestic cigars; latest papers and magazines.
+Also a full line of tue choicest imported and domestic cigars; latest papers and magazines.
 Jos.
-Gandolfo, just around the corner on Third Just received, the finest-line of milli-nery goods, ready made suits, silk petti-coats, silk waists, sashes; everything of the latest spring styles, at Mrs. Morri-son's London Dry Goods and Millinery, Third st. and Third avenue, next to Mohr & Wilkins.
+Gandolfo, just around the corner on Third Just received, the finest line of milli-nery goods, ready made suits, silk petticoats, silk waists, sashes; everything of the latest spring styles, at Mrs. Morri-son's London Dry Goods and Millinery, Third st. and Third avenue, next to Mohr & Wilkins.
 Ice for Sale.

-Delivered in large or small quanti-ties every morning to any part of the city; leave order at ice depot. crt JULIAN BLAKER.
-Carbon paper for sale at the Nugget When in town, stop at the Regina, Socks 25 cents per pair, guaranteed fast black, at Ward Hough & Co., 111 First ave.
-All wool tweed trousers \$5, worth \$8 Ward, Hough & Co., 111 First ave.
-Dissolution of Partnership.
+Delivered in large or small quantities every morning to any part of the city; leave order at ice depot, crt' JULIAN BLAKER.

+Carbon paper for sale at the Nugget

+When in town, stop at the Regina.

+Socks 25 cents per pair, guaranteed fast black, at Ward Hough & Co., 111 All wool tweed trousers \$5, worth \$8 Ward, Hough & Co., 111 First ave.
+Dissolution of Partnership The partnership formerly existing be tween Ike Rosenthal and Ross Eckardt in the business known as the "Northern Annex' has been dissolved, BRIEF MENTION.